About Wylie Parks

 Find a Park

 Wylie is home to more than 700 acres of parkland and open space.
-In those parks, you’ll find over 10 miles of trails, 15 playgrounds, and 8 pavilions available for reservation, horseshoe pits, soccer fields, baseball fields, football fields, a nine-hole disc golf course, a cricket pitch, and much more.
-Over the next few years, the Parks and Recreation Division plans to continue implementation of the 2012 Trails Master Plan, which will increase the miles of trail in Wylie to better connect you with your community.
+In those parks, you’ll find over 10 miles of trails, 20 playgrounds, eight pavilions, soccer fields, baseball fields, football fields, a nine-hole disc golf course, a cricket pitch, and much more.
+Over the next few years, the Parks and Recreation Department plans to continue implementation of the 2012 Trails Master Plan, which will increase the miles of trail in Wylie to better connect you with your community.

 Find a Pavilion